Capturing License Plates is a Common Desire For Both Residential And Business Owners.

 Using 4K Surveillance Cameras to Capture Plates

 Many of our customers use our general surveillance cameras to capture plates.
-While the resolution and lens zoom capability of these cameras allow you to meet the distance requirements we discussed above, they lack the specialized AI and image adjustments that LPR cameras offer.
+While the resolution and lens zoom capability of these cameras allow you to meet the distance requirements we discussed above, they lack the specialized AI and image adjustments that license plate recognition Camera offer.
 Below is a sample video showing plate capture using our Pro240MZ general surveillance camera and other 4K cameras.
-While the performance is excellent compared to other cameras on the market, they still do not perform as well or offer the features of a true LPR camera.
+While the performance is excellent compared to other cameras on the market, they still do not perform as well or offer the features of a true license plate recognition Camera.

 LPR cameras are equipped with enhanced features.
 They offer glair reduction filters, 60 frames per second recording, and AI software for target identification.